meilisearch/documentation/guides/advanced_guides/configuration.md

 ## Passing arguments via the environment variables

-The format of the environment variables are the same as the command line options with the exception that it is uppercased and `MEILI_` is added at the start.
+The format of the environment variables is identical to the command line options with the exception that it is uppercased and `MEILI_` is added at the beginning.

 ```
 $ export MEILI_DB_PATH=./meilifiles